top of page

 Screenshot 2024-07-25 at 23-07-17 FElghazzaowi_GoogleUXDesign_UserFlow.pdf.png

 Before creating the digital wireframes, the conceptual paper sketches would need to ensure the application has a functional and simple user interface to traverse through in order to provide a superb experience for customers.
+Each page had been created to determine the best design choices for seamlessly ordering food.

 Homepage Sketches